Distribution Required by October 1

 New Model COBRA Election Notice Also Issued

-With this guidance, the DOL also has updated its model COBRA election notice (available here) to add information about the new (in 2014) Marketplace, which may provide qualified beneficiaries with an alternative to COBRA continuation coverage (i.e., "to help make qualified beneficiaries aware of other coverage options available in the Marketplace"), and to make certain revisions to reflect the elimination of preexisting condition limitations beginning in 2014.
+With this guidance, the DOL also has updated its model COBRA4 election notice to add information about the new (in 2014) Marketplace, which may provide qualified beneficiaries with an alternative to COBRA continuation coverage (i.e., "to help make qualified beneficiaries aware of other coverage options available in the Marketplace"), and to make certain revisions to reflect the elimination of preexisting condition limitations beginning in 2014.

 Although the model election notice is not required to be used by plan administrators, the DOL considers its use to constitute good faith compliance with this notice requirement under COBRA, and we therefore recommend the revisions (visible in the DOL's redline version) be incorporated into all COBRA election notices.